About Gynecologic Cancer and Sexuality

 What are the immediate effects of gynecologic cancer therapy?

-Radiation treatment may cause a decrease in vaginal lubrication, creating a need for externally applied lubricants, such as Astroglide®, Silken Secret® or Replens®.
-Removal or radiation of ovaries can decrease the production of estrogen (a female sex hormone).
+Radiation treatment may cause a decrease in vaginal lubrication, creating a need for externally applied lubricants.
+Surgical removal of or radiation of ovaries can decrease the production of estrogen (a female sex hormone).
 The loss of estrogen can cause shrinking, thinning, and loss of elasticity of the vagina, vaginal dryness, hot flashes, urinary tract infections, mood swings, fatigue, and irritability.
 Talk to your doctor about the possibility of hormone replacement therapy.

 What if intercourse is painful?

-A discussion with your physician can help to find out the reasons for the pain and help you manage it.
+A discussion with your provider can help to find the reasons for the pain and help you manage it.
 Painful intercourse may occur for a number of reasons.
 The vaginal lining may be thin or lack lubrication.
 Radiation therapy can cause the vagina to contract (shrink), limiting penetration during intercourse.
 The vaginal wall may be close to the bowel causing pain with some sexual positions.
+It is important to be open and honest with your care team so that this issue can be treated.

 Can I have children?